 You can split what’s available in 4K resolution into two categories: On-demand, and live.
 You’ll find a bunch of shows available on-demand from Discovery, FX, Tastemade, and Nat Geo.
 That includes high-profile titles like What We Do in the Shadows, Snowfall, Make This Tonight, Struggle Meals, and How It’s Made — and that’s just for starters.
 And they look great in 4K resolution, as you’d expect for something that’s been prerecorded and optimized for streaming.

 Where 4K content really shines, though, is when it comes to live events.
 And by that, we really mean sports.
 On that front, you’ll find live games and events from ESPN, Fox Sports, and NBC Sports.
 What’s available is seasonal, of course.
 In the fall, you’ll find college football and the English Premier League, for example.

 Sports in 4K are still pretty few and far between, but we’ll take whatever we can get.
-The best way to find out what’s coming up is to hit the Home tab in YouTube TV, and then the 4K filter.
+The best way to find out what’s coming up is to hit the Home tab on YouTube TV, and then the

 But here’s the thing: Sports in 4K look better.
 A lot better.

 This is where things get a little tricky.
 Not every piece of hardware out there supports 4K resolution, of course (and your TV also will have to have a

 - Smart TVs from Samsung, LG, and Hisense, from 2016 or newer